AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Usually, one would want to implement this in more than just a single `class`.
-This can, of course,
+This code should be implemented in more than just a single `class`.
+One way is to turn the base `class` into a
-be achieved by turning the base `class` into a `template`.
+`template`.

 ``` cpp
 template<typename T>